harshilkandoi/report-submission-template/Report (Week 4).md

 **2.1.1 Geographical requirements**

 Different regions on the globe get different amount of sunlight at different angles.
 For example, at equator the earth recieves more focused sunlight than on poles where the light spreads over a wide area.
 The area which receives more focused sunlight can generate more solar energy.
-Different geographical features also play a role like forest areas or hilly areas which have low solar power avalibilty.
+Different geographical features also play a role like forest areas or hilly areas which have low solar power availability.

 <p align = "center">
 	<a href="https://imgbb.com/"><img src="https://i.ibb.co/JC0r9xL/Sun-and-Earth.jpg" alt="Sun and Earth" border="0"></a>